-- The Employee Assistance Program (EAP) provides short-term, confidential counseling for employees and their families at no out-of-pocket expense to the employee.
-The EAP is available to all full-time employees and their family members.
+- 360-01 The Employee Assistance Program (EAP) provides short-term, confidential counseling for employees and their dependents at no out-of-pocket expense to the employee.
 Employees are not required to disclose to the County if they are accessing the program, and the County is not informed of any detailed information regarding its use from the EAP provider.
-Employees may contact the EAP number, or Payroll or Human Resources for eligibility requirements and number of sessions provided as they may vary from year to year. - The EAP provides assistance on a wide range of issues, such as financial, legal, work related, alcohol and/or drug, stress management, emotional and behavior disorders, family or marital issues, and various other personal problems. - Under certain limited circumstances, an employee may be required to utilize EAP services as a condition of continued employment.
-A Mandatory Referral is not at the supervisor's discretion, it must be authorized by the employee's elected official, or the Human Resources Director in consultation with the elected official in charge of the office. - 360-04 EAP coverage is reviewed on an annual basis during the benefits renewal process and subject to change.
-Further information can be obtained through the County's website, Human Resources, or the Payroll Clerk.
+Employees may contact the EAP number, Payroll, or Human Resources for eligibility requirements and number of sessions provided as they may vary from year to year. - 360-02 The EAP provides assistance on a wide range of issues, such as financial, legal, work related, alcohol and/or drug, stress management, emotional and behavior disorders, family or marital issues, and various other personal problems.
+Emergency assistance may also be available 24 hours a day, seven days a week by phone and internet. - 360-03 Under certain limited circumstances, an employee may be required to utilize EAP services as a condition of continued employment.
+A Mandatory Referral must be authorized by the employee's elected official, or the Human Resources Director in consultation with the elected official in charge of the office.